ChrisHylwa/grief-text-game/README.md

-﻿#Text Adventure Game
+﻿#Tower of Happiness

-A rather unnassuming text adventure game.
+A rather unnassuming interactive fiction game.
 To get started, just ask for help.